 The Juris Doctor (JD) degree is a terminal degree designed for students who want to practice law.
 Applying often requires taking the LSAT—the standardized entrance exam for law school—along with a range of materials, including your undergraduate GPA, a personal statement, letters of recommendation, and more.

-It typically takes three years and you will need to take the bar exam once you've finished your program.
-While in your JD program, you can choose from a variety of specialties when deciding what type of law to practice.
+It typically takes three years, and you must take the bar exam once you've finished your program.
+While in your JD program, you can choose from various specialties when deciding what type of law to practice.
 Options typically include:

 Civil rights: Help counter discrimination and protect civil liberties.